 A Levels are an important qualification for many students, as they can impact university admissions and future career prospects.

-This page will answer some common questions about A Level grading, including what grades are considered a pass, how many UCAS points an A Level is worth, and how A Level grades are calculated.
+This guide will answer some common questions, including what grades are considered a pass, how many UCAS points an A Level is worth, and how A Level grades are calculated.

 What grades are a pass at A Level?

-However, it is important to note that some universities and courses may require specific grades for admission, so it’s best to check with your desired university before applying.
+However, it's important to note that most universities and courses require specific grades for admission, so it’s best to check with your desired university before applying.

 How many UCAS points is an A Level worth?

-An A Level is worth a certain number of UCAS points, which can be used by universities and colleges to assess a student’s eligibility for admission.
+Every A Level grade is worth a set number of UCAS points, which can be used by universities and colleges to assess a student’s eligibility for admission.

-The number of UCAS points awarded for each grade is as follows:
+Here's the number of UCAS points awarded for each grade:

 - A*: 56 points